Cdrcar/Accessibility/README.md

 ## Motivation

-Refactoring an existing web site for a marketing agency to make i more accesible.
+Refactoring an existing web site for a marketing agency to make it more accesible.

 ## Final result

 ![Horiseon webpage with a navigation bar, a header image, and cards with text and images](./Assets-readme/01-html-css-git-homework-demo.png)

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)